felipenmartins/Robotics-Simulation-Labs/Lab4/ReadMe.md

 e_acc = I      # accumulated error value (to calculate the integral term)
 ```

-3. **Using the code from Lab 3, create a new "go-to-goal" state** that is activated when the robot reaches approximately half of the track.
+3- **Using the code from Lab 3, create a new "go-to-goal" state** that is activated when the robot reaches approximately half of the track.
 In other words, the robot starts by following the line using the state-machine with localization implemented in lab 3.
 When it gets half-way through the path, the new "go-to-goal" state is activated.

 A list of goal positions is given in the program.
 One should be able to add as many goal positions as desired.
 After reaching the final goal position, the robot must stop.

 Implement your code so that the robot goes from its current position to the next goal position, stops, and stays there for some short time (1 second, for example).
 Then, the robot should move to the subsequent goal position and repeat the cycle until it reaches the final goal position.
 Everytime the robot stops at a goal, it has to print its own position and distance error to the goal.

-4. **Test your code by making the robot go to the 4 corners of the field (without touching the walls), and then to the center of the field**.
+4- **Test your code by making the robot go to the 4 corners of the field (without touching the walls), and then to the center of the field**.

-## Saturation of the motors
+## Actuator Saturation
-The controller willl generate the desired values for linear and/or angular speeds.
-Then, those values need to be transformed into desired speeds for the left and right wheels.
-If the desired speed for one of the wheels is higher than the maximum achievable speed, the actuator (motor) will saturate.
-Then, the difference between the speeds of the left and right wheels will be smaller than expected by the controller, which will cause the robot to turn at a different angular speed than calculated by the PID controller.
-As a result, the robot will not go to in the direction of the goal!
-And if both motors are saturated, the robot will not even turn!
+The desired speeds for the left and right wheels will be calculated from the desired values of linear and/or angular speeds.
+If the desired speed for one of the wheels is higher than the maximum speed that its motor can achieve, the wheel will not be able to follow the speed desired by the controller.
+We say that there is **actuator saturation**.
+In this case, the difference between the speeds of the left and right wheels will be smaller than expected, which will cause the robot to turn at a different angular speed than desired by the PID controller.
+As a result, the robot will not turn to the direction of the goal.
+And if both motors are saturated, the robot will not turn at all!

+Actuator saturation is a potential problem in all control systems, so we need to keep it in mind.
+In the case of the "go-to-goal" controller for the differential-drive robot, it is very important that the robot drives towards the correct direction, and no so important that it moves with the desired linear speed.
+Therefore, we can avoid the saturation problem by reducing the overall robot speed while maintaining its angular speed.

-To avoid this problem, the code below calculates a `speed_ratio`.
+The code below implements the solution discussed above by calculating a `speed_ratio`.
 When saturation occurs, one of the motors will have its speed reduced so that the desired speed ratio is maintained.

 ```
 def wheel_speed_commands(u_d, w_d, d, r):